rimerGAB/rimerGAB/README.md

 </p>

 <h1 align="center">Hi 👋, I'm Rimer-Rey A. Gabaleo
-🧠 Passionate about designing experiences that are simple, accessible, and enjoyable for people to use.
 </h1>

 <h4 align="center">
-Turning curiosity into creativity through design, code, and continuous learning.
+🧠 Passionate about designing experiences that are simple, accessible, and enjoyable for people to use.\n Turning curiosity into creativity through design, code, and continuous learning.
 </h4>
 <h4>